-Over the past few weeks, Facebook has lost over $100bn of market value.
+In 2018, Facebook lost over $100bn of market value.
 Its troubles stem from an early strategic decision it made.
 Who is the company essentially designed to serve—the user or the advertiser?

 This question, one that every CEO needs to ask early on, is not about sales or market segmentation.
-This question determines your Primary Beneficiary, the individual or entity for whom you are designing your business model to serve.
-It is also the foundation of a Purpose-driven strategy.
+The question “What type of individual or entity will get maximum value from the unique ways you can deliver value?” determines your Primary Beneficiary, the individual or entity for whom you are designing your business model to serve.
+It is also the foundation of an organizational purpose driven strategy.

 In 1998, Larry Page and Sergey Brin, founders of Google, faced a similar dilemma of whom they were designing Google to serve.
 At that time, free search engines were designed to serve the advertiser rather than the user, so search results were skewed in favor of advertisers.
 Google made a crucial decision that its Purpose was “to organize the world’s information and make it universally accessible and useful,” and that its Primary Beneficiary was you, me, and anyone else anywhere searching for information.
 Advertisers were not the entities for whom the engine was designed; rather, they became the strategy by which to fund the delivery of free information to us.
 The integrity of our search results would never be distorted by business considerations, the Google founders decided.